Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Abstract

 \section{Abstract}

 Mixed-Precision Quantization (MPQ) liberates the Deep Neural Networks (DNNs) from the Out-Of-Memory (OOM) bottleneck, which garnered increasing research attention.
 However, conventional methods either searched from costly differentiable optimization, which is neither efficient nor flexible, or learned a quantized DNN from the proxy (i.e., HAWQ) manually designed by human experts, which is labor-intensive and requires huge expert knowledge.
 Can we design a proxy without involving any human experts and training?
-In this paper, we provide an affirmative answer by proposing a novel Large Language Models (LLMs)-driven Training-free Automatic Proxy (dubbed, TAP) discovery framework, which reforms the design paradigm of MPQ by utilizing LLMs to find superior TAP tailored for MPQ, automatically.
-In addition, to bridge the gap between black-box LLMs and the tough MPQ task, we ingeniously propose simple Direct Policy Optimization (DPO) based reinforcement learning to enhance LLMs's reasoning by optimizing prompts, which can construct positive feedback loop between the LLM and the MPQ task, enabling LLMs to generate better TAP in the next evolution.
+In this paper, we provide an affirmative answer by proposing a novel Large Language Models (LLMs)-driven Training-free Automatic Proxy (dubbed, TAP) discovery framework, which reforms the design paradigm of MPQ by utilizing LLMs and evolutionary search strategies to find superior TAP tailored for MPQ, automatically.
+In addition, to bridge the gap between black-box LLMs and the tough MPQ task, we introduce a lightweight Direct Preference Optimization (DPO)–based strategy controller that dynamically reweights the selection probabilities of the three prompt templates for evolutionary search strategies according to fitness signals, without fine-tuning the LLM.
+This builds a task-aware feedback loop that improves proxy generation across evolutions.
 Extensive experiments on mainstream benchmarks demonstrate that TAP achieves state-of-the-art performance.
 Finally, we truly believe that our TAP will significantly contribute to the MPQ community by providing a new perspective on LLM-driven design algorithms.